Reduced operator inference for nonlinear partial differential equations: Numerical examples

-Due to the complexity of the problem, we seek only a partial lifting, i.e., a variable transformation that transforms many---but not all---of the nonlinearities in governing PDEs into quadratic nonlinearities.
+Due to the many nonlinearities in the governing equations that are non-quadratic in the conservative state variables, we seek a variable transformation that exposes quadratic structure in these nonlinearities in order to learn quadratic reduced operators.
+For this complex problem, we use a \emph{partial} lifting, i.e., a variable transformation that transforms many---but not all---of the nonlinearities in governing PDEs into quadratic nonlinearities.
 Inspired by the quadratic representation of the compressible Euler equations in the specific volume variables~\cite{QKPW19LiftLearn}, we transform the flow variables in the CVRC governing equations from their conservative representation to their specific volume representation, and retain the flamelet variables in their conservative form.
 Additionally, we add the fluid temperature $T$ to the lifted state because it is a key quantity of interest and we wish to model it directly without recourse to look-up tables.
 Thus, the lifted variable representation with $d'=8$ is given by

 where $\zeta = \frac1\rho$.
 When the specific heat capacity $c_p$ is a constant, the governing equations in the lifted variables \cref{eq: CVRC lifted variables} contain mostly quadratic nonlinear terms.
-These governing equations are derived in \Cref{appendix} and given by:
+These governing equations are derived in \Cref{appendix} and are given by:

 Note that \cref{eq: CVRC zeta,eq: CVRC ux,eq: CVRC uy,eq: CVRC uz} contain only quadratic dependencies in the lifted variables since the stresses $\tau_{ij}$ are linear in the velocity components.
 In \cref{eq: pressure evol CVRC}, only the last three terms contain non-quadratic linearities, due to the dependence of the heat fluxes on the unmodeled species mass fractions: $q_i = -\frac\kappa R \pdv {p\zeta}{x_i} + \frac\kappa{c_p} \sum_{l=1}^{n_\text{sp}}\pdv{Y_l}{x_i}$.
 In \cref{eq: CVRC rho Z}, the first three terms are quadratic in the velocity components and the variable $\rho Z_m$, while we note for the last three terms that the product rule gives $\pdv {\rho Z_m}x = \rho \pdv{Z_m}x + Z_m\pdv\rho x$, which gives the following identity for the $x$-derivative of $Z_m$ (and similar identities for $y$ and $z$):